Olivier-Boudeville/OSDL-Orge/src/code/servers/doc/OrgeServers.rst

 	- the latest custom stable build of the Orge server
 	- the `egeoip` module and the GeoLite database, for IP geolocation

-Erlang and other prerequesites should be configured, compiled and installed specifically for the Orge needs, with relevant settings.
+Erlang and other prerequisites should be configured, compiled and installed specifically for the Orge needs, with relevant settings.
 See the `Installation Thanks To LOANI`_ section.

 Installation Thanks To LOANI